camilleclara/sempervirens-scratch/README.md

  * Sorting Quizz
  * Profile page
  * Review of items & possibility to add an item
- * Messages (possibility to send and recieve messages)
+ * Messages (possibility to send and receive messages)

  Coming soon:
  * Recording of your travels